mkaravaev/ex_job_processor/README.md

 > POST http://localhost:4000/to_bash

 ## Deployment
-> Let's discuss deployment strategies on interwiev call
+> Let's discuss deployment strategies on interview call
 > I can make it throught k8s or direct to node with edeliver.
 > It doesn't make sense to implement without actual cluster or remote server :)

+## Build release
-> build release with `mix release --env=prod --verbose`.
+> mix release --env=prod --verbose